hcilab/TrailMakingTest/README.md

   directly from target 1 to target 3 results in an error.
 When an error occurs the participant must return to the last successfully acquired target before continuing.
 Any subsequent acquistion of incorrect targets before returning to the last successfully acquired target will result in further errors.
+However, passing through any previously successfully acquired targets does __NOT__ count as an error.

   Additionally, in the _Click and Drag_ mode, if the participant releases the __left mouse button__ at any point during the trail, they must return to the